KubriksCodeTN/densor_fork/NFC_harvester_battery_free/README.md

 **5. Can I buy a Densor?**

 Densor can be built with the design files in _this repository_.
 We desire Densor to be a free open source platform that can be rebuilt and expanded by everyone.
 If you wish to use (or expand) for your own research, please do not hesitate to contact us.
-We are happy to assist reproduction efforts, and may be able to coordinate efforts.
+We are happy to assist in reproduction efforts.

 ## How to Contribute to this Project